 Sharing your journey with random strangers may feel weird, but it can be a great way to raise money to pay your filing fees.
 This guide to crowdfunding legal fees contains everything you will need to set up a successful fundraising campaign.
 Give it a try — the kindness of strangers is a powerful force!

-Immigration processes can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Dealing with USCIS can be complicated, but help is available.
+If you are eligible, our free web app will walk you through your immigration application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!